GKopanidis/LawnMowerPlates/README.md

 - __Navigation Bar__

-   - Featured on all five pages, the full responsive navigation bar includes links to the Logo, Home page, Products, Gallery, Company, and Contact page and is identical in each page to allow for easy navigation.
+   - Featured on all five pages, the full responsive navigation bar includes links to the Logo, Home page, Products, Gallery, Company, and Contact page and is identical on each page to allow for easy navigation.
    - This section will allow the user to easily navigate from page to page across all devices without having to revert to the previous page via the ‘back’ button.

 ![NavBar](https://github.com/GKopanidis/LawnMowerPlates/assets/145017421/87dec414-e9d0-4ec3-84ec-fed645aac281)